 There isn’t a room in the house that wouldn’t suit a blind, but it’s more about the type of blind you choose for each room.
 For example, fabric roman blinds or wooden venetians aren’t good in bathrooms because of the moisture.
 You can find more advice on this sort of thing in our guide to choosing the right blinds for your home.
 Download a free copy now.

 Read our blog for all you need to know about the different kinds of shutters out there.

 - They’re a unique structure that adds value to your home.

-- Hardwearing, highly durable and long lasting - expect shutters to last 10x as long as blinds.
+- Hardwearing, highly durable and long lasting - expect shutters to last up to 10x as long as blinds.

 - Very child safe with no cords or chains.